aws-samples/lambda-refarch-imagerecognition/README.md

 ### Using the test web app

-You can use the test web app to upload images and see the result of the image recognition and processing workflow.
+You can use the test web app to upload images and explore the image recognition and processing workflow.
 ![screenshot for instruction](images/app-screenshot.png)

 #### Sign up and log in